SamuelGreenrod/Prophage_movement/README.md

 * Prophage_end -> end coordinate of prophage in assembly
 * Contig_length -> full length of the contig in bp

 The scripts were tested using prophage coordinates generated using the PHASTER tool (https://phaster.ca/) with draft assemblies constructed using Unicycler Illumina-only assembly (https://github.com/rrwick/Unicycler).
+Note that the PHASTER summary output for prophage coordinates is not user friendly - I just copy and paste the coordinates into an excel document.

+The best use of this is by looking at the same prophage in different isolates.
+I do this by identifying prophages, clustering them into groups using Mash (https://mash.readthedocs.io/en/latest/), and then looking at the positions of prophages within groups.

 The R script should be modified (See R script notes) to include your .csv with the prophage coordinates.
 Further, the output bed file name should be modified to include the prophage name.